 Just Stop Oil protest posed risk of ‘serious harm’ to F1 drivers, court told

-In-car video footage has been played to a jury, showing two Formula One stars passing near five activists who invaded the Silverstone circuit.
+In-car video footage has been played to a jury, showing two Formula One drivers passing near five activists who invaded the Silverstone circuit

 Just Stop Oil protestors caused “an immediate risk of serious harm” to Formula One drivers and race marshals by invading the track during last year’s British Grand Prix, prosecutors have claimed.